moveit/moveit_tutorials/index.rst

 MoveIt!
 Tutorials
 =================

 These tutorials will run you through how to use MoveIt! with your robot.
 It is assumed that you have already configured MoveIt! for your robot - check the `list of robots running MoveIt! <http://moveit.ros.org/robots/>`_ to see whether MoveIt! is already available for your robot.
 Otherwise, skip to the tutorial on Setting up MoveIt! for your robot.
-If you just want to test MoveIt!, use the PR2 as your quick-start robot.
+If you just want to test MoveIt!, use the Panda as your quick-start robot.

-.. note:: All tutorials referencing the PR2 have only been tested with ROS Indigo but likely work with ROS Jade.
-See `issue <https://github.com/ros-planning/moveit/issues/110>`_ for more information.
+.. note:: All tutorials referencing the Panda have only been tested with ROS Kinetic.
+For earlier versions of ROS (eg. indigo) See `the ROS Indigo tutorials with the PR2 here <http://docs.ros.org/indigo/api/moveit_tutorials/html/doc/ikfast_tutorial.html>`_

-Previous version of these tutorials: `ROS Indigo <http://docs.ros.org/indigo/api/moveit_tutorials/html/>`_

 Beginner
 --------